Trade show model

 🧲 Ooh, Aah, Wow! - Customer magnets for your exhibition stand.

-https://ingenieur-glaser.de/messebau/ – Exhibition exhibits
+https://ingenieur-glaser.de/messebau/ – Trade show exhibits

 💡️ Development & Manufacturing – Engineering office Glaser